frankbecker/Angular-Countdown-timer/README.md

 <br>
 I would like to thank the folks at DataRobot for giving me the opportunity to build this code exercise.
 I thought it was very cool, it was an eye opener.
 Now I understand why Angular is becoming so popular, it was extremely easy to test the code.
 I am obviously going to have this tool under my belt in the near future.
 <br>
-I complete the requested tasks, and still have an additional day, but I am going to be running around all day tomorrow, but this has covered all your requests, even the bonuses.
+I completed the requested tasks, and still have an additional day, but I am going to be running around all day tomorrow, but this has covered all your requests, even the bonuses.
 I did not get too crazy with Directives.